-A clinic owner called TUCU tech support because her team was experiencing slow server access.
-We went to their office to perform an assessment.
+A clinic owner called us because her team was experiencing slow server access, and we are a local IT services provider.
+We went to her office to perform an assessment.
 We found some scary server practices in play.
 With Halloween coming up this week we’re sharing this story with you because we want to help you avoid your own scary server story!

 - increased risk for relatively benign errors such as a software crash causing data loss on the server (this also happens on workstations, but the consequences are greater on a server)

 In addition to using a frankenserver, and then doubling it as a workstation, this office also had no data backup in place.
-None at all.
-So if that workstation crashed or died, all of the client and sales records for this clinic could have been lost forever.
-And with 3 viruses on the “server” when we assessed it, that was a real possibility.
+So if (or rather, when) that workstation crashes or dies, all of the client and sales records for this clinic could be lost forever.
+And with 3 viruses on the “server” when we assessed it, that is a real possibility.

 Correcting The IT Problems

-So in this office, we had a computer as a workstation, infected with viruses, and no back up in place.
+So in this office, we have a computer as a workstation, infected with viruses, and no back up in place.
 We proposed the following recommendations:

 - Installation of a dedicated Windows Server 2012